 This is the first of two mutually exclusive radio buttons determining which payroll items are shown in this view.
-This option includes payroll items for all employees that had the units you have selected as home unit on the To date you’ve selected, assuming each employee's "Employed from" date is prior or equal to the selected To date.
+This option includes payroll items for all employees that had the units you have selected as home units on the To date you’ve selected, assuming each employee's "Employed from" date is prior or equal to the selected To date.
 These employees will display even if they don’t have any payroll items in the selected period, and this is also true of employees without a valid agreement.
 Passive employees will display, assuming they have at least one payroll item in the selected period.

 Employees with payroll items (radio button)

-This is the second of two mutually exclusive radio button determining which payroll items are shown in this view.
+This is the second of two mutually exclusive radio buttons determining which payroll items are shown in this view.
 This option includes payroll items for all employees that have at least one payroll item on the unit you've selected, regardless of what home unit those employees have, assuming an employee's "Employed from" date is prior to or equal to the selected To date.

 This field filters out specifically which employees are displayed based on whether or not they have the Employee role directly on the section you’ve selected at any one time in the selected period.
 If you select multiple sections in this field, all employees having the Employee role directly on any of those sections will display.
 “No selection” is the default selection.